coq/coq/doc/sphinx/addendum/program.rst

    of |Coq| (see :ref:`extendedpatternmatching`) when this option is deactivated.

-.. opt:: Program Generalized Coercion
+.. flag:: Program Generalized Coercion

    This controls the coercion of general inductive types when using |Program|
    (the option is on by default).
 Coercion of subset types and pairs is still